Kirkhammetz/string-to-argv.js/README.md

     flagstring: 'with spaces'
   }
 ```
-## Know Issue to fix
+## Know Issue

-  - messing up with nested string in the stringed flag mess the regexp up.
+  - nesting quotes in stringed flag not implemented.

 ##Error
 ```js